 Star’s digital design expertise has been key to success: While there is seldom a lack of ideas, what is more challenging is identifying the most promising ones and maturing them into a well-rounded (digital) service experience.

-Star’s cross-functional team of strategists, designers and developers facilitates the innovation process from initial co-creative sessions, to prototyping and user testing.
+Star’s cross-functional team of strategists, designers and developers facilitates the innovation process from initial ideation sessions, to prototyping and user testing.

-Working in this manner, Star helped the Lufthansa Group to rapidly translate early hypotheses into tangible solutions which were validated with real people in context, be it on the ground or in the air.
+Working in this manner, Star helped the Lufthansa Group rapidly translate early hypotheses into tangible solutions validated with real people in context, be it on the ground or in the air.